crokita/strider-android/README.md

 An Android device must be selected through the config webpage before clicking "Test"
 WARNING: An emulator has to be started through this plugin in order for functionality.
-Having an emulator exist before starting Strider may result in trouble if you attempt to select the same emulator for testing.
+Having an emulator run before starting Strider may result in trouble if you attempt to select the same emulator for testing.

 #### Custom configurations on the webpage:
-*  If you don't have your Android SDK in your path you can specify it in a text field in the plugin
+*  If you don't have your Android SDK in your PATH you can specify it in a text field in the plugin
 *  strider-android can grab your existing android devices or create a new one.
 They can also be deleted in the config page
 *  If you create a new device then name, target level and ABI are required